I'm not sure whether to laugh or cry about this, folks.

 They didn't waste anything.

-Their intent was to get this health care law passed with this mandate and eventually get rid of the private sector insurance industry so that they were the only place you could go to for health care insurance and coverage or and treatment.
+Their intent was to get this health care law passed with this mandate and eventually get rid of the private sector insurance industry so that they were the only place you could go to for health care insurance and coverage or treatment.

-I guarantee you where they are gonna send they're they're gonna, if they will admit to any, what they're going to realize their mistake was not putting in a severability clause in the legislation.
+They, as far as they're concerned, their mistakes, I guarantee you, if they will admit to any, what they're going to realize their mistake was not putting in a severability clause in the legislation.

-A sever, and and the judge references this.
+And the judge references this.

 A severability clause, many pieces of legislation have them.

-And essentially it says if one part of this piece of legislation is ruled unconstitutional, it does not mean the whole thing is.
+And essentially, it says if one part of this piece of legislation is ruled unconstitutional, it does not mean the whole thing is.

 The judge says they did not ask for severability.